 At Protect Your Wealth, we work with and compare policies and quotes from over 15 life insurance companies to ensure the best solution for you and your needs.
 We provide expert life insurance solutions, including no medical life insurance, term life insurance, and permanent life insurance.

 Contact Protect Your Wealth or call us at 1-877-654-6119 to talk to an advisor today.
-We’re proudly based out of Hamilton, and service clients anywhere in Ontario, including areas such as Barrie, Kingston, and Waterdown.
+We’re proudly based out of Hamilton, and service clients anywhere in Ontario, British Columbia and Alberta; including areas such as Vaughan, Abbotsford and Lethbridge.